vstol/ReCodMod-RCM-Admintool/README.md

 #HOW INSTALL IN WINDOWS!

-For windows need download https://github.com/EXRecod/ReCodMod-RCM-Admintool/archive/master.zip and unarchive this archive, and than unarchive RCM-WIN_php.zip from ReCodMod-RCM-Admintool-master archive.
+For windows need download https://github.com/EXRecod/ReCodMod-RCM-Admintool/archive/master.zip and unarchive this archive, and than unarchive RCM-WIN_php.zip from ReCodMod-RCM-Admintool-master unarchived folder.
 From RCM-WIN_php.zip archive add RCM files (File go.bat and php folder) in main RCM folder.

 #Need edit _connection.php for RCM AdminMod working
 //Edit first this file for working